seanyoung247/rock-paper-scissors/README.md

   - Easy (weighted to make player victory more likely)
   - Hard (weighted to try to defeat the player)
   - Random (current mode)

+In future projects I'll be continuing to learn React, focusing next on router and/or hooks.

 ### Useful resources